-This guide provides a quick introduction to the NVIDIA® BlueField® family of DPUs, its DOCA software components, and the DPU user types.
+This guide provides a quick introduction to the NVIDIA® BlueField® family of data processing units (DPUs), its DOCA software components, and the DPU user types.

 The BlueField family of DPUs is optimized for traditional enterprise, high-performance computing (HPC), and modern cloud workloads, delivering a broad set of accelerated software-defined networking, storage, security, and management services.
 BlueField DPUs enable organizations to transform their IT infrastructures into state-of-the-art data centers that are accelerated, fully programmable, and armed with zero-trust security to prevent data breaches and cyber-attacks.